A few days in the Capital filled with a morbid trip to Cambodia’s past.

 On the Tuk Tuk back we encountered something that I hate about Asia.
 While driving a moped driver kept driving next to our Tuk Tuk, on the left and then on the right staring at our female companions.
 He followed us for over 10 minuets and kept asking odd questions.
 At a traffic light he asked me if they were married.
 To that question I replied that they were in fact both my wives and asked him not so kindly to bugger of.
 The rest of the Tuk Tuk laughed and the creepy moped guy drove of angry at the fact that a joke had been made at his expense.
 Another similar situation occurred in Bangkok, a few girls were walking in front of us wearing dresses and this beggar sitting on the floor just ran his dirty hand in one of their skirts (dirty is not referring to the fact that he was a poor man but to his actions).
 Western girls in bikinis will also often attract crowds of asian men taking photos of them.
 While understanding that their culture is different to ours I don’t believe it justifies their behaviour and its something I hate seeing.
 And I am obviously aware that this is behaviour is not found in all men here but I have never seen something quite like it in the last 18 years of living in and visiting other parts of the world and it has happened a lot in the 4 countries I visited here.

 In the evening we enjoyed the pool and went out partying with the girls we had met.
-A light hearted evening was needed to clear our minds after emerging from this Orwellian nightmare.
+A light hearted evening was needed to clear our minds after emerging from this genocidal nightmare.

-After spending the night in the capital we would head to Siam Reap on the other side of the country.
+After spending the night in the capital we would head to Siam Reap in the morning which was on the other side of the country.

 PS.
 One thing I found odd was that hardly anyone in the west knows about the Cambodian genocide even though it had happened so recently.